-The so-called “Jackson Affidavit” – named after a First Department case, Jackson v.
-City of New York, 185 A.D.2d 768, 586 N.Y.S.2d 952 (1st Dept. 1992) – is frequently used in New York state court litigation to, in sum, confirm that documents requested as part of discovery have been searched for and not found.
+The so-called “Jackson Affidavit” – whose name is derived from a First Department case, Jackson v.
+City of New York, 185 A.D.2d 768, 586 N.Y.S.2d 952 (1st Dept. 1992) – is frequently used in New York state court litigation where one party claims that documents sought in discovery do not exist and/or have not been located.

 Jackson itself was a personal injury case, arising from injuries allegedly sustained by plaintiff when a City-owned stairway gave way.
 Plaintiff sought discovery relating to the maintenance of the building where the accident occurred, including whether there was any notice to the City of the defective condition of the stairway prior to the plaintiff’s injury.
 Jackson, 185 A.D.2d at 768.